serweb-labs/bolt-rest-api/README.md

 Rest Api for Bolt
 ======================
-#### Build awesome extensions and powerfull webapps.

- - ¡Working!
+#### The backend for your applications.

  - Use Rest with JWT (json web token)
- - Create, update, index and retrieve content in json, xml, and more.
+ - Create, update, index and retrieve content in json
+ - Follow the "json api" specification
  - Extensible (soon documentation!)

 ___